 How much longer was driving the full 800-kilometer-long BR319 going to take?
 The Land Cruiser was performing excellently, the bridges were not that bad at all, however, only one of those two (car or bridge) needed to break down to be in serious trouble.

 Too Busy with Ourselves

-We did stop for a moment to ask a family obviously camping in their pickup along the side of the road if they were okay, but we couldn’t quite wrap our heads around the driver’s waterfall of words, other than that a companion was on his way to the city to get him some sort of spare part.
+We did stop for a moment to ask a family that was camping in their pickup along the side of the road if they were okay but we couldn’t quite wrap our heads around the driver’s waterfall of words, other than that a companion was on his way to the city to get him some sort of spare part.

 The next ferry was waiting, as were another 600

 We were too preoccupied.
 With ourselves.
 With our Land Cruiser.
 I will admit, in retrospect, it’s easy to judge.
 The ordeal of driving the BR319 was in no way as dreadful as we had anticipated.
 Nevertheless, we missed out on connecting with life in and around this uninhabited part of the Amazon.

 And so, yes, we traveled the BR319 slowly but it was no slow travel.
 We can tick BR319 off our list of legendary roads but haven’t really gotten to know it.